 It’s important to give your child regular exercise, but don’t fall into the trap of exhausting your child to have them sleep better at night.
 More often than not, this will make them overtired and actually make it harder to fall asleep.
 Learn to recognize the special level of hyper that means your toddler is too tired, so you can put them to bed before things turn sour.

 Sometimes, a bedtime routine is easier said than done.
 For two-parent households or siblings who share a room, bedtime may require extra logistics.
-The National Sleep Foundation has a list of additional sleep strategies if you’re having trouble getting your kids sleeping.
+We have a list of additional sleep strategies if you’re having trouble getting your kids sleeping.

 Sleep tips for babies: Because they have yet to develop a circadian rhythm, very young babies rarely sleep through the night, and that’s ok.
 If they don’t fall back asleep naturally, try soothing them by talking or with touch, without picking them up.
 If they continue to cry, they may be hungry or need their diaper changed.
 Quickly and quietly fix the problem, using only a nightlight if possible, and calmly leave the room.